 Offering flexibility will require some trust, but it’s likely to increase productivity if handled correctly.
 If a strategy and some trust are in place allowing employees to telecommute or work flexible hours could result in more goals met.
 The key to making this work is making sure your employees know what is expected of them.
 Evaluate them on goals and/or timelines met and projects completed rather than how much time they spent in the office.
 Yes, you will have to trust that they are working and not sleeping the day away, but the truth is not everyone can produce their best work between 9 and 5 while sitting in a cubicle.
 Some people are night owls others are early birds.
 As long as the work is getting done well, and in a timely manner, what does it matter that it was done by someone in their sweats at a Starbucks?
 Communication is a necessity for flexible work to in fact work.
 Expectations need to be clear for all parties.

 When it comes to flexible work there are options.
-You could allow employees to work from home either one day a week, or all the time.
-You could allow employees to work slightly different hours, for instance, working ten hour days in order to get a half day off every week, or one day off every other week.
+You could allow employees to work from home either one day a week or all the time.
+You could allow employees to work slightly different hours, for instance, working ten-hour days in order to get a half-day off every week, or one day off every other week.
 The best part about having a flexible workforce is just that, it’s flexible.
-People don’t have set schedules, so when something urgent comes up, they can best decide how to reprioritize their day.
+People don’t have set schedules, so when something urgent comes up, they can best decide how to prioritize their day.

 As the workforce changes and becomes more flexible, it would be beneficial for your company to do the same.